 Winner of the Data and Digital Storytelling award at RISE 2020

-We are a team of researchers working with the City of Boston and community based and advocacy organizations to better understand the data needs of these organizations.
+A team of researchers who worked with the City of Boston and community based and advocacy organizations to better understand the data needs of these organizations.

 Our research this semester has focused on the Boston Open Data Department and their interactions with different community and advocacy organizations in the Boston Community.
 Through meetings with several different community organizations from a variety of sectors as well as brainstorming, prototyping and check-ins with the head of the Boston Open Data department, we identified several pain points and inefficiencies in the data flow — mostly concentrated between Data.Boston.Gov and the community and advocacy organizations they are trying to serve.
 You can see our research findings on the city’s data process mapped out below, as well as supplementary information on key stakeholders and insights from some of the organization leaders we spoke to.

 * Making a real impact on informing the Boston community on data and data usage

 * How to inform the general public about data security